-The Thomas H. White House is located at 21820 Club Hollow Road, at the southwest corner of Club Hollow Road and Edward's Ferry Road in Poolesville, Montgomery County, Maryland.
-The house is located on a partially wooded 389-acre parcel within Montgomery County's Agricultural Reserve that is bounded by Club Hollow Road to the north, Edwards Ferry Road to the east, farmland to the south, and the National Institutes of Health Animal Center to the west.
+The Thomas H. White House (M:16/17) is located at 21820 Club Hollow Road, at the southwest corner of Club Hollow Road and Edward's Ferry Road in Poolesville, Montgomery County, Maryland.
+The resource is included in the Locational Atlas and Index of Historic Sites with a 389-acre environmental setting.
+The site consists of a partially wooded 389-acre parcel within Montgomery County's Agricultural Reserve that is bounded by Club Hollow Road to the north, Edwards Ferry Road to the east, farmland to the south, and the National Institutes of Health Animal Center to the west.
 The Broad Run flows from the northeast to the southwest of the property (App.
 1, Fig. 1).

 The house is set back from Club Hollow Road and accessed via a gravel drive of approximately 1200 feet.
 A series of agricultural buildings stretch to the northwest of the house.

 Architectural Description: